helikopterelidojosa/canvas-move-in-grid/README.md

 next.
 should make all pieces and make an object variable for each to track their location. should make squares a-h 1-8 coordinates included in the chessBoard() function.

+update.
+think that chess-squares will be stored individually as a parametres in a one big object by doing a move, they will be redrawn